Who We Are and What We Do

-We have an array of clients working toward different goals, so any type of great photo you’ve taken will work just fine, especially if it includes people.
+We have an array of Subscribers working toward different goals, so any type of great photo you’ve taken will work just fine, especially if it includes people.
 Right now we’re looking for photos and videos similar to (but not related to) these categories:

 Workspaces, office life and entrepreneurship

 Check out our Instagram account for even more inspiration!
 We post photos nearly every week that are similar to ones our Subscribers want to use.

 It’s best to submit images at the largest size you have.
 This ensures that they can be published in print.